Privacy Notice & Data Protection

 - private dental schemes of which you are a member.

-Disclosure will take place on a 'need-to-know' basis, so that only those individuals/organisations who need to know in order to provide care to you and for the proper administration of Government (whose personnel are covered by strict confidentiality rules) will be given the information.
+Disclosure will take place on a 'need-to-know' basis, so that only those individuals/organisations who need to know in order to provide care to you, and for the proper administration by H.M Government and its appointed agents and organisations (whose personnel are covered by strict confidentiality rules) will be given the information.
 Only that information that the recipient needs to know will be disclosed.

 In very limited circumstances or when required by law or a court order, personal data may have to be disclosed to a third party not connected with your health care.
 In all other situations, disclosure that is not covered by this Code of Practice will only occur when we have your specific consent.